BlueVajra/tibetan_dictionary/README.md

 - academics and translators can store text references and share them with colleagues
 - translators can "up-vote" other translators' comments and entries.
 - any student of Tibetan language to store and share their ideas and the wisdom of others.
+- publishers and authors can add book glossaries

 ##Dreams and Goals - current todo list